goramartin/master-thesis/docs/meetings/05-same-info-test-queries-contents.md

      - large field
   5. General depth of formality?
      - formal ontologies, dataspecer, rdf?
      - depth of language models
+  6. Can i use chatgpt?